City-Bureau/documenters-field-guide/src/content/on-assignment/photo-video.md

 ---
 title: Mobile Photography
-description: ""
+description: >-
+  When it comes to documentation, text is better with images.
+Be sure to take video and/or photos of your meeting to add context and color to your notes, social media or newsletter.
-templateKey: "page-template"
+templateKey: page-template
-image: "/img/mobile-photography-and-video.png"
+image: /img/mobile-photography-and-video.png
 order: 4
 ---
+## The Basics

 > When it comes to documentation, text is better with images.
 Be sure to take video and/or photos of your meeting to add context and color to your notes, social media or newsletter.

 ## Assignment Requirements

-- [ ] Check in with a Documenters Field Coordinator for requirements on this role.
+* Check in with a Documenters Field Coordinator for requirements on this role.

 ## Tips